 Gordon’s Wine Bar is one of the most famous in London so it does get pretty busy.
 The upside of this is that the attitude towards the outside seating is one of communal sharing.
 If you’re quick enough to get a table then expect to share, and if you see a spot grab it!
 You never know who you might meet.

 The craft beer scene in London is huge.
-Bermondsey is known for its Beer Mile and is jam packed with breweries and taprooms offering beers you won’t find anywhere else.
+Bermondsey is known for its Beer Mile and is packed with breweries and taprooms offering unique beers.
 Brewers and people in the craft beer scene are usually pretty friendly and are happy to have a chat, especially about beer!
-Well-loved Beavertown have their brewery in Tottenham and has a great outdoor area and Howling Hops Tank Bar in Hackney Wick doesn’t take bookings and has a relaxed and spontaneous feeling.
-Drinkers sit on long beer hall-like benches so it’s the perfect place to have a chat or just soak up the atmosphere.
-Moor Beer in Bermondsey is one of the best too, a Bristol brewery regarded as one of the best in the world.
+Well-loved Beavertown has its brewery in Tottenham and has a great outdoor area.
+While Howling Hops Tank Bar in Hackney Wick doesn’t take bookings, it has a relaxed and spontaneous feeling.
+Drinkers sit on long beer hall-like benches so it’s the perfect place to chat or soak up the atmosphere.
+Moor Beer in Bermondsey is great too, a Bristol brewery regarded as one of the best in the world.

 Why not try one of the many amazing rooftop bars in London?
-Let’s face it when you go with a friend one of you has to end up sitting with your back to the view, whereas solo, you can have the view to yourself and not seem rude if you drift of in to your thoughts.
+With a friend one of you has to end up sitting with your back to the view, whereas solo, you can have the view to yourself.
 Netil 360 in Hackney is a trendy place to relax, try Sea Containers if you’re feeling flush or Queen Elizabeth Roof Hall or The Driver if you just want to chill.

 Best Places to Stay for Solo Travellers